Training with Shock Collars—Why You Should Just Say NO!

 I do not hurry to put this on a variable reinforcement schedule.

-were too great - much loved cats (and a dog who was heading back to the shelter)
+consequences were too great - much loved cats (and a dog who was heading back to

 The training process takes about four to six weeks depending on the commitment of the person.